You can visit the Baker Observatory for public viewing events conducted by the department.

 It's free and families are welcome.
 We encourage you to carpool due to a limited parking area.

-Please join us at our newly updated facility, and take this opportunity to use our new telescopes.
+Join us at our newly updated facility, and take this opportunity to use our new telescopes.

 The Saturday following the scheduled date is generally used as an alternate date should the weather be a factor.

-Directions to the Baker Observatory
+Directions to Baker Observatory

-NOTE: To help us keep the site dark for better viewing, please bring a red flashlight to see your way around the Observatory entrance and grounds.
+To help us keep the site dark for better viewing, the red flashlight will help you see your way around the observatory entrance and grounds.

 Red tape or cellophane over a regular flashlight is okay.

 As always, observing events will take place weather permitting.
 If the sky is looking cloudy, check our Facebook page for updates or call 417-836-5131 after 5 p.m. on the day of the event.

 Other adverse weather conditions such as tornado watches can also cause event cancellations.